napari/napari.github.io/tutorials/labels.md

 ## layer metadata

 All our layers also support a `metadata` property and keyword argument that you can use to store an arbitrary metadata dictionary on the layer.

-## creating a new labels layer

-As you can edit a labels layer using the paintbrush and fill bucket, it is possible to create a brand new empty labels layers by clicking the new labels layer button above the layers list.
-The size of the new labels layer will match the size of any currently existing image layers, allowing you to paint on top of them.

-## non-editable mode

-As note in the section on 3D rendering, when using 3D rendering the labels layer is not editable.
-You can also disable the editability of the labels layer by setting the `editable` property of the layer to `False`.

 ## next steps